 Mealybugs and White Scale

-The photo below with large white cottony scale and mealy bugs.
+The photo below shows a large white cottony scale and mealy bugs.
 These insects suck the juice on roses and other plant stems.
-They will feed on foliage, stems, fruit and even exposed roots.
+They will feed on foliage, stems, fruit, and even exposed roots.

-First, the mealybugs are soft body insects that have a white waxy filament that resembles soft cotton.
+First, mealybugs (cochineal bugs) are soft-body insects that have a white waxy filament that resembles soft cotton.
 If not treated quickly they will devour your plant.
-They are also very prevalent in cactus, agave, and other desert type plants.
+They are also very prevalent in cactus, agave, and other desert-type plants.

-Use a good systemic insecticide to remove.
+Use a good systemic insecticide to remove it.
 Also, a spray insecticide will work however it will take several applications to kill these pests.

-Sometimes your best course is to trim out heavily infested area place in plastic bag and place it in an outdoor trash bin.
+Sometimes your best course is to trim out a heavily infested area, place it in a plastic bag and place it in an outdoor trash bin.
 Smaller plants that are completely covered should be trashed before they infect other nearby plants.

 Powdery Mildew on a Euonymus Plant.
-Are a fungal disease and attacks many types of plant species.
-The disease is a spore and usually caused by high humidity and overwatering.
-White powdery spots will appear on foliage and will get larger if not treated asap.
+This is a fungal disease and attacks many types of plant species.
+The disease is a spore and is usually caused by high humidity and overwatering.
+White powdery spots will appear on foliage and will get larger if not treated ASAP.
 Use a good fungicide to remove this fungus.
 It will take several applications before the symptoms are eliminated.